Mah-Hen/Senior-Capstone/README.md

 ### Running the Scraper

-1. Navigate to the scraper directory:
+1. Navigate to the 'scraper' directory:

 ```
 cd scraper